 These are the settings used to test these headphones.
 Our results are only valid when listening using these settings.

 The noise isolation performance of these headphones is okay.
 Provided you achieve a proper fit with the included tips, they do a good job at blocking out background chatter and high-frequency sounds like fans or AC units.
-Unfortunately, they don't help much as blocking the low rumble of bus or plane engines.
+Unfortunately, they don't help much as blocking the low rumble of bus or plane engines, but they do a better job isolating noise than the TaoTronics SoundLiberty 92 Truly Wireless.

 The leakage performance of the TaoTronics SoundLiberty 79 is excellent.
 The leaked audio is below to noise floor of an average office, so you should be able to listen to your music fairly loudly without bothering coworkers around you.